brianandrewburns/brianandrewburns.github.io/about.md

 **This website**

 This website is hosted via Github Pages and styled according to the open-source Jekyll framework.
 I'd highly recommend the system.
 You can read more about it [here](http://karpathy.github.io/2014/07/01/switching-to-jekyll/).

-**Footnotes**

-[1] For obvious reasons (e.g. our returns, or Samo's recent rise to internet fame), shutting down may have been a mistake.
-But slogging along for another two years with an uncertain plan B did not seem like a good idea at the time.
-I will likely return to some form of capital-compounding-as-a-service in the next few years, either returning to our Caladan thesis and variants of it, or starting a fund applying HFT/ML techniques to niche crypto markets.
-Regardless, I plan to write about Caladan and the theory/thesis behind it on this website at some point.